fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ## Considerations

 While setting UTM parameters dynamically is great, there are a few items to keep in mind as this will impact reporting going forward.
-If you are comparing to historical analytics, the utm_source and utm_medium parameters will be slightly different.
+If you are comparing analytics before you made this change, the utm_source and utm_medium parameters will be slightly different.

 For example, in Google Analytics, traffic from Twitter.com gets automatically tagged as “social” as the medium.
 With the code above and no UTM parameters, the utm_medium value would change from “social” to “referral”.
 Also, traffic from Google organic will change from “google / organic” to “www.google.com / referral”.